 Jakob Nielsen has recommended breadcrumbs since 1995.
 The reason is straightforward.
 Indeed, breadcrumbs do not harm user testing.
 On the contrary, they provide numerous benefits to your Shopify online store.
 As discussed, they provide a better user experience, reduce the bounce rate and give you a great SEO benefit.

-Just remember to select the appropriate one to display on your website.
-There are only 3 types of breadcrumbs, either hierarchy-based, attribute-based, or history-based breadcrumbs.
+Just remember to select the appropriate one out of 3 types to display on your website.
 If you are unsure about which apps to use or where to find a reliable outsourcing partner, we are Shopify experts that have experience working with clients from the United States, Australia, and Europe.

 We have our own dedicated staff that can lend you a hand to add your Shopify breadcrumb navigation.